rhayes777/PyAutoFit/docs/overview/model_complex.rst

     model.intensity = af.LogUniformPrior(lower_limit=0.0, upper_limit=1e2)
     model.sigma = af.GaussianPrior(mean=10.0, sigma=5.0, lower_limit=0.0, upper_limit=np.inf)

-These priors will be used by the *non-linear search* to determine how it samples parameter space.
-The lower and upper limits on the *GaussianPrior* set the physical limits of values of the parameter, specifying that the *sigma* value of the *Gaussian* cannot be negative.
+These priors will be used by the ``NonLinearSearch`` to determine how it samples parameter space.
+The lower and upper limits on the *GaussianPrior* set the physical limits of values of the parameter, specifying that the ``sigma`` value of the ``Gaussian`` cannot be negative.

-We can fit this model, with all new priors, using a *non-linear search* as we did before:
+We can fit this model, with all new priors, using a ``NonLinearSearch`` as we did before:

 .. code-block:: bash